Plan Your Next Pizza Night at These Minnesota Farms

-DreamAcres Farm in Wykoff, about 30 miles south of Rochester, serves pizza every Friday night from 5-8 p.m., May-October.
-A vegetarian farm, DreamAcres makes its pies with tomato sauce from the garden, cheese from Tiger the cow, and house-made ingredients like pesto and vegetarian sausage.
-In addition to pizza nights, this eclectic, off-the-grid farmstead also hosts creative retreats, a youth summer camp, and theater performances throughout the summer.
+DreamAcres Farm in Wykoff, about 30 miles south of Rochester, serves pizza every Friday night from 5-8 p.m., June-September.
+A vegetarian farm, DreamAcres makes its pies with tomato sauce from the garden, cheese from Tiger the cow and house-made ingredients like pesto and vegetarian sausage.
+In addition to pizza nights, this eclectic, off-the-grid farmstead also hosts creative retreats, a youth summer camp and theater performances throughout the summer.

 North of Rochester in Oronoco, Squash Blossom Farm has wood-fired pizza and live music every Sunday night in the summer.
 Diners can bring their own beverages, or purchase locally made wine or mead from nearby Post Town Winery in advance to pick up and enjoy on the farm.

-West of Owatonna in Waseca, Pleasant Grove Pizza Farm invites guests to visit on Thursdays and Sundays for delicious pizza, live music and beautiful surroundings.
+West of Owatonna in Waseca, Pleasant Grove Pizza Farm invites guests to visit on weekends for delicious pizza, live music and beautiful surroundings.
 Four varieties, as well as pizza fries, are on the menu, with on-site trails for pre- or post-meal exploring.